-Limitations itations Topic Conventions Issue date RENEWABLES 8.02 Multiple wind turbines A spreadsheet is available on BRE website, which accepts details of multiple turbine types and converts them into equivalent parameters for a single type that can be entered into software.
+Limitations Торіс Conventions Issue date RENEWABLES 8.02 Multiple wind turbines A spreadsheet is available on BRE website, which accepts details of multiple turbine types and converts them into equivalent parameters for a single type that can be entered into software.
 Sept 2012 8.03 PV pitch Choose the nearest of 0, 30, 45, 60 or 90 to the actual pitch.
 If midway between two of these use the higher value.
 October 2015 8.04 PV connection Ascertain whether the PV is connected to the dwelling's electricity meter.
 If the position cannot be ascertained mark it as not connected.
 October 2015 Note: The above affects only cost benefit.
 Carbon benefit is always counted.
 Where common areas in blocks of flats are assessed separately, the carbon benefit of PVs connected to landlord supply must not be counted twice.
-8.04a Scotland only SAP 10 PV connection For building warrant applications submitted on or after 1 February 2023, SAP 10 will exclude the calculated export component from the on-site generation of power (β -1) from both the notional and actual building calculation under standard 6.1.
+8.04a Scotland only SAP 10 PV connection For building warrant applications submitted on or after 1 February 2023, SAP 10 will exclude the calculated export component from the on-site generation of power ( $\beta$ -1) from both the notional and actual building calculation under standard 6.1.
 This reflects the introduction of a delivered energy target and the need to recognise that energy exported from the dwelling does not contribute to the reduction of the delivered energy total.
 January 2023 For the purpose of EPC production, the full assignment of both usable and export remains in place, as elsewhere in the UK.

 8.05 England and Wales only SAP 10 Clarification of the term " unheated spaces " used within the equation to calculate PV in the notional dwelling.
 For houses the notional PV calculation SAP 10.2 and AD L requires : kWp = 40% of ground floor area, including unheated spaces / 6.5.
 To decide if an unheated space should be included for this purpose the projected area of the main roof of the dwelling should be determined.
 Note: the actual roof area is larger than the projected area.
-Projected roof area often is Jan 2023 (ad-hoc) the area of the floor just below the roof.
-Actual roof area Projected roof area Where a roof of an unheated space occurs outside of the projected main roof area of the dwelling, the unheated space should not be included for the purposes of setting the PV in the notional dwelling.
-This typically would be unheated conservatories, porches and adjacent garages.
-Some examples of what are included as unheated spaces on the ground floor are given below: Example1: The diagram below shows the unheated front porch, adjacent garage and rear conservatory, are outside of the projected main roof area therefore would not be counted as eligible unheated spaces.
+Projected roof area often is the area of the floor into be helper the projected area.
+Jan 2023 (ad-hoc) dwelling.
+Note: the actual roof area is larger than the projected area.
+Projected roof area often is the area of the floor just below the roof.
+UNHEATED SPACE OUTSIDE PROJECTED ROOF AREA EXCLUDED